noahscheffey/noahscheffey/cyber_defense_report.md

 ### Phase 7 -- Eradication and Recovery

 Following isolation via MDE "Isolate device," eradication and recovery are performed.
 Because both the VM and MySQL Server were compromised, the recommended path is to destroy the VM and restore the database from a known-good backup.
-The steps below reflect the alternative approach taken -- hardening the existing system in place -- for environments where destroying the VM is not feasible.
+The steps below reflect the alternative approach taken, hardening the existing system in place for environments where destroying the VM is not feasible.

 **Eradication and recovery steps completed:**